Which are the best urban sketching courses for your money – online, in-person or even an entire holiday?!

 I have not yet attended trips with any of the companies below, however, I had a one booked for August 2020 with TravelArtist to spend a week in Germany with Ian Fennelly, alas, the pandemic happened and all travel is on hold indefinitely.
 I do hope to attend when possible though and I shall report back with my thoughts!

-In the meantime, here are a few companies who are well regarded in urban sketching circles and offer such sketching holidays alongside some of the biggest names in the field!
+In the meantime, here are a few companies that are well regarded in urban sketching circles and offer such sketching holidays alongside some of the biggest names in the field!

 French Fusion Travel